1 Depeche Mode

 2 The Cure

-The Cure are an English rock band formed in Crawley, West Sussex, in 1976.
+The Cure are an English post-punk/gothic rock band formed in Crawley, West Sussex, in 1978.
 The band has experienced several line-up changes, with vocalist, guitarist and principal songwriter Robert Smith being the only constant member.

 Talking Heads were an American rock band formed in 1975 in New York City and active until 1991.
 The band comprised David Byrne, Chris Frantz, Tina Weymouth, and Jerry Harrison.